What is trauma?

 Working with a trauma psychologist is likely to involve therapy sessions (either individually or in a group) which will involve being assessed by the psychologist, developing an understanding of your circumstances together and the nature of your specific trauma response to the traumatic event and embarking on the journey to recovery with the guidance of the psychologist with reference to established treatment methods.

 A psychologist would have a bachelor’s degree and be registered with the Health professions Council of South Africa (HPCSA).
 In addition, the trauma psychologist is likely to have an experience in dealing with trauma specifically and possibly trauma orientated academic credentials.
-Note further that trauma psychologists, just like all psychologists, are required to undertake ‘continuing professional development’ (CPD) which stipulates that the professionals continue to learn, engage and consistently expand their knowledge throughout their profession. he purpose of CPD is to ensure that professionals continue to be competent in their profession.
+Note further that trauma psychologists and other trauma counselling professionals are required to undertake ‘continuing professional development’ (CPD) which stipulates that the professionals continue to learn, engage and consistently expand their knowledge throughout their profession. he purpose of CPD is to ensure that professionals continue to be competent in their profession.

 What is trauma counselling?

 Trauma counselling (also referred to as trauma debriefing) is essentially the healing process which assists you to deal with symptoms that you are stuck with after a traumatic event.
 The goal is essentially to resource you with the skills to cope with the traumatic event and to enable you to heal so as to restore yourself to a state of being in which you are able to feel thrive in life rather than simply surviving.

 Trauma counselling allows you to validate your emotions, assess your current coping mechanisms (which may for example involve unhealthy habits such as substance abuse), help to make sense of what has happened in your life, move away from avoidance and suppressive behaviours, understand, recognise and integrate the traumatic event into your life in a meaningful way and essentially unshackle you from the past and allow you to live in the present and for the future.